 The US Manufacturers Association for Development and Enterprise (US-MADE) is specifically focused on protecting manufacturers from abusive patent litigation.
 Job-creating manufacturers are sued or shaken down for hefty, often-undeserved royalty payments by plaintiffs wielding vague, low-quality patents, many of which should have never been granted by the US Patent and Trademark Office (USPTO).

 American manufacturers face a host of difficult challenges.
 As nearly everyone knows, for instance, labor costs are lower in many other countries, which has led to many manufacturing jobs moving overseas.

 Perhaps less well known is that America’s manufacturers are one of the most common targets of abusive patent litigation.
-Marketplace competitors seeking an unfair advantage and shell companies which produce no products or services frequently bring lawsuits against American manufacturers, large and small.
+Shell companies which produce no products or services frequently bring lawsuits against American manufacturers, large and small.
 The types of patents supposedly being infringed by the manufacturers in these lawsuits are nearly always of questionable merit.
 Often, they are vague, low quality patents that the USPTO should have never issued.

 Unfortunately, the USPTO receives hundreds of thousands of patent applications every year, and has only 8,500 patent examiners to evaluate them all, leaving each examiner under 20 hours total to decide if a patent application is valid or not.